VarshitXch/VarshitXch/README.md

 ## Hi there 👋

+🎓 B.Tech at NIT Rourkela | Aspiring Data Analyst
+📊 Passionate about solving real-world problems with data
+🛠️ Skilled in Python, SQL, Power BI, Excel, and Statistics
+📈 Projects in market research, sustainability, and real estate
+🚀 Open to internships and analyst roles | Let's connect!
 <!--
 **VarshitXch/VarshitXch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.